Skip to contents

 size = 10, plot = TRUE)

-#> Target equal length time bins was set to 10.02 Myr.
+#> Target duration of equal length time bins was set to 10 Myr.

-#> Generated time bins have a mean length of 10.82 Myr and a standard deviation of 2.41 Myr.
+#> 54 time bins were generated with a mean length of 10.02 Myr and a standard deviation of 2.4 Myr.

 #Assign bins based on given age estimates